-\textbf{Parallelizing imaging and reconstruction} Furthermore, because this simulation can become too expensive in memory to fit on a single device, we generally perform the simulation, reconstruction, and loss calculation in parallel for both training modes.
+We show our parallelization strategy for both imaging and reconstruction in Figure \ref{figsupparallelsim} as well as in the following algorithms.
+Because this simulation can become too expensive in memory to fit on a single device, we generally perform the simulation, reconstruction, and loss calculation in parallel for both training modes.
 Therefore, any variable that has a $_s$ subscript refers to a list of chunks of that variable that will be run on each device.
 A $^j$ superscript indicates a particular chunk for GPU $j$.
 For example $z_s$ is a list of plane indices to be imaged/reconstructed, and $z_s^j$ is the $j^{\mathrm{th}}$ chunk of plane indices that will be imaged/reconstructed on GPU $j$.
 We denote \texttt{parallel} for any operations that are performed in parallel and \texttt{scatter} for splitting data into chunks and spreading across multiple GPUs.
-Imaging can be cleanly parallelized: chunks of a PSF and sample can be partially imaged on multiple GPUs independently because the convolution occurs per plane, then finally all partial images can be summed together onto a single GPU.
+Imaging can be cleanly parallelized: chunks of an optical encoder (PSF) and sample can be partially imaged on multiple GPUs independently because the convolution occurs per plane, then finally all partial images can be summed together onto a single GPU.
 The reconstructions can similarly take the final image and reconstruct partial chunks (as well as calculate losses on partial chunks) of the volume independently per device.
 We implicitly gather data to the same GPU when computing sums ($\sum$) or means ($\mathbb{E}$).
 The functions \texttt{parallel image} and \texttt{compute PSF} follow the definitions above in equations \ref{eqimaging} and \ref{eqpsf}.
 In the algorithms shown here, \texttt{parallel image} applies the same convolution described above in equation \ref{eqimaging}.